developez/pods-utils/README.md

 pods-utils
 ==========

-Temporal repository for develop utility functions for pods framework
+Temporal repository for development of pods framework utility functions.